-Each year, the Teton Meal Support program helps alleviate food insecurity for hundreds of students in Teton County’s public schools.
+Each year, the TCSD#1, in partnership with the Fund for Public Education, helps alleviate food insecurity for hundreds of students in Teton County’s public schools.
 Led by TCSD#1’s Food Services Director, Wesley Clarke, the program encompasses several essential initiatives.

 COVID-19 Meal Program: To help ensure that no child goes hungry during the COVID-19 pandemic, the federal government announced an extension of the Summer Food Service Program through the school year.
 This program provides free meals to all kids under the age of 19, regardless of whether they are enrolled in public schools or not.